SichangHe/CS401/HW3/README.md

     My runtime allows the user to supply a ZIP file containing the function's code by setting the `zipped-module` key, and specifying the function name in `ZIPPED_MODULE_NAME`.
-- [ ] Function Handler: Your runtime should allow the user to specify what function should be called as the "entry point".
-The entry point function should still receive `input` and `context` as parameters as in the original runtime.
+- Function Handler:
+    My runtime allows the user to specify what function should be called as the "entry point" by setting the `HANDLER_FUNCTION_NAME` key.

 Unfortunately, I did not find a way to set the default values for ConfigMaps.
 The configMapKeyRefs are set as optional,